mistergough/mistergough.github.io/index.md

 I'm a highly experienced facilitator who's worked with everyone from small teams to whole organisations, employing a variety of approaches: from unconferences and open space technology to design sprints and custom workshops.

-The majority of my work is carried out through [Redfront](http://redfront.design), where client work is balanced with "Explorations".
+The majority of my work is carried out through [Redfront](http://redfront.design), where client work is balanced with [Explorations](https://www.redfront.design/explorations).

 Our current Exploration is [Design and Economics](https://designandeconomics.com/) a collaboration with Mark Simpkins and others intended as a developing resource and series of events.